techidaily/site-ai-vdieo-software/source/_posts/1714064224245-every-social-media-platform-along-with-twitter-has-updated-its-algorithms-and-interfaces-so-that-it-can-make-its-performance-better-lets-have-a-look-at-the-.md

 You may have seen some time lapse videos already.
 A sunset motion, flower blooming, traffic and city lights and more time lapse videos.
 Time lapse is an amazing technique often used to make everything in the video seems moving much faster than in real life, like speed up a video clip and give the illusion of compressed time.

-If you have a GoPro Hero 5 Black action camera, check our article about[how to shoot a time-lapse video with GoPro.](https://tools.techidaily.com/wondershare/filmora/download/)
+If you have a GoPro Hero 5 Black action camera, check our article about [how to shoot a time-lapse video with GoPro.](https://tools.techidaily.com/wondershare/filmora/download/)

 Some [phones also allow you to shoot time-lapse video](https://tools.techidaily.com/wondershare/filmora/download/), but we recommend you to use a good camera and video editing software to make better time lapse videos.
 If you are looking for a time lapse software to make a time lapse video, we recommend [Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/), which is easy to use on both Windows PC and Mac.
 How to create a time-lapse video with Filmora?
 Download the software and follow the step-by-step tutorial below.